csc7/PP2_CI/README.md

 - ### **Summary of Functions**

-It can be found in the Functions page and show the functions of the wavelts that can be plotted in the Generator page.
+It can be found in the Functions page and show the functions of the wavelets that can be plotted in the Generator page.

 *User Stories Addressed by this Feature: 1; 2; 3; 7; 9; 16; 17; 19 and 22.*